Kristina01111000/4Einstitute/README.md

 not a very complicated site,
 not collecting medical data

-This site is going to be for giving information to people, not storing peoples info correct?
-CORRECT Will be an informational site, collect emails from people, not a really in depth site, info page, about page, contact us page
+- giving information to people
+- not storing peoples info
+- informational site
+- collect emails from people
+- info page
+- about page
+- contact us page

 Need a different email for four element institute contact form to go to - > send them to  hwalsdorf@e it will be something@fourelementinstitute.org will automatically be forwarded to his email contact@fourelementinstitute.org set that up
 Is the new font good?
 Look at a more modern sans serif type font, still make sure that the I has a top and bottom line.
 Remember name of current one so we can go back if we like it more,